 For example, in the case of a self-suspension, a fishery is certified in August 2010.
 In August 2012 (second year) the client requests to suspend the fishery certificate.
 In August 2013 (third year) the client requests to reinstate the fishery certificate.
-At this time the CAB would hold a surveillance audit in compliance with FCR 7.23 (or an expedited audit if at another time of year) to assess the fishery's progress against both the second and third annual audit milestones.
-The CAB would then produce a surveillance report that conforms to both GCR 7.4.6.b and FCR 7.23.16.
+At this time the CAB would hold a surveillance audit in compliance with FCP 7.28 (or an expedited audit if at another time of year) to assess the fishery's progress against both the second and third annual audit milestones.
+The CAB would then produce a surveillance report that conforms to both GCR 7.4.6.b and FCP 7.28.19.
 The certificate expiration date remains 5 years from the certification date, August 2015.

 - 7.4.6 If a suspended fishery certificate is reinstated, the CAB shall: - a.
 Record the decision on the scheme database. - b.
-Upload a report in conformance with 7.4.5.b to the scheme database to be published on the MSC website. - 7.4.7 The CAB shall withdraw the certificate if verification of the effectiveness of the corrective actions to address the reason(s) for suspension in the required timeframe cannot be conducted.
+Upload a report in conformity with 7.4.5.b to the scheme database to be published on the MSC website. - 7.4.7 The CAB shall withdraw the certificate if verification of the effectiveness of the corrective actions to address the reason(s) for suspension in the required time frame cannot be conducted.